maglietti/explore-ai3/tutorials/first-java-app/06-implementing-queries.md

 2. The main query joins vehicle_positions with this CTE to get only the latest position data
 3. Results are ordered by vehicle_id for readability

+> **Note**: A Common Table Expression (CTE) is a temporary named result set that you can reference within a SELECT, INSERT, UPDATE, or DELETE statement.
+It's defined using the `WITH` clause.
+CTEs make complex queries more readable by breaking them into logical building blocks.

 ### Sample Results

 Here's what the output might look like: